 - Our Compensation Committee discharges our Board of Directors' responsibilities relating to the compensation of our executives and directors.
-More specifically, this committee administers cash-based incentive compensation programs for executive management, which includes all of the executive officers named in the "Summary Compensation Table" (the "Named Executive Officers").
-In 2009, our Compensation Committee administered the Beazer Homes USA, Inc. Amended and Restated 1999 Stock Incentive Plan, which has now expired, and will also administer the Beazer Homes USA, Inc. 2010 Equity Incentive Plan to the extent it is approved by stockholders at the annual meeting (see Proposal 4).
+More specifically, this committee administers cash-based compensation programs for executive management, which includes all of the executive officers named in the "Summary Compensation Table" (the "Named Executive Officers").
+In 2009, our Compensation Committee administered the Beazer Homes USA, Inc. Amended and Restated 1999 Stock Incentive Plan, which has now expired, as well as our other bonus or incentive compensation plans.
+The Compensation Committee will also administer the Beazer Homes USA, Inc. 2010 Equity Incentive Plan to the extent it is approved by stockholders at the annual meeting (see Proposal 4).
 This committee also reviews and recommends to our Board of Directors the inclusion of the Compensation Discussion and Analysis that begins on page 27 of this Proxy Statement.
 This committee met four times during fiscal year 2009, and each meeting was attended by all committee members. - Our Finance Committee provides assistance to our Board of Directors in fulfilling its responsibility with respect to its oversight of certain areas of corporate finance, including, without limitation, financial and capital markets matters, equity and debt financings, major acquisitions and divestitures, share repurchases, and dividend policy.
 During fiscal year 2009, there were six Finance Committee meetings and one joint meeting of our Finance Committee and Board of Directors.
 Each meeting was attended by all committee members, with the exception of Mr. Leemputte who was absent from two meetings.